django/asgiref/specs/www.rst

   value.
 Order must be preserved in the HTTP response.
 Header names must be lowercased.
 Must not include a ``sec-websocket-protocol`` named header, use the ``subprotocol`` key instead.
-Optional, defaults to an empty list.
+Optional, defaults to an empty list. *Added in spec version 2.0*

 Receive